-You’ll need to book a return flight to Cape Town (CPT) on or before the morning of the first day (Day 1) of this trip.
-You can then fly out of (CPT) on the last day (Day 8) of the trip.
+You’ll need to book flights to book a return flight to Cape Town (CPT) on or before the morning of Day 1 of this trip.
+You can then fly out of the same airport on the last day of the trip.

 It is important you either:

 Comprehensive motorcycle insurance is included with the motorcycle rental, however the insurance excess is approximately £1000 - £1500 (depending on the model).